grammarware/models17/ramadan/README.md

 * Put the cursor inside the the *Value* textbox and press *enter* to save the changes.
 This textbox can be used to specify some attributes for the selected role.
 However, this not part of our work.
 Therefore, please leave the textbox empty.
 * Click Save and close the window.

-**Hint** One should press enter in the textbox to save the changes, even there is already a *save* buttom.
+**Hint:** One should press enter in the textbox to save the changes, even there is already a *save* buttom.
 This because of an exisiting implementation **bug** in check.

 * From the *analysis editor* window, uncheck the last perform check (i.e., *RABACsec: Create transformation input*) and only select
 ) *RABACsec: Use transformation input checks* check and then click *RUN*.